 The Affordable Care Act legislation initially included a nationwide public option.
 But it was eliminated from the final bill amid opposition from Republicans and moderate Democrats, and also in an effort to win support from Sen. Joe Lieberman.

 In the ensuing years, various public option proposals have been put forth by states and by federal lawmakers.
 Varying approaches to a public option were supported by several of the candidates who ran for the 2020 Democratic presidential nomination.
-The health care platform of Joe Biden, the presumptive nominee, incorporates a proposal for a widely available public option that would be similar to Medicare but available for purchase by any American.
+The platform of then-candidate Joe Biden, who won the 2020 election, incorporated a proposal for a widely available public option that would be similar to Medicare but available for purchase by any American.

 Public option proposals often face an uphill battle in order to gain support and buy-in from private health insurers and hospital associations.
 Since the public option concept is based on a foundation of lower reimbursement rates for medical providers, hospitals and other providers worry that the plans will result in reduced revenue.
 And since the whole idea is to be able to offer health coverage with lower premiums, private insurers worry about the added competition.

 In the three states where legislation has been enacted to create a “public option” program, substantial concessions have been made in the face of staunch hospital and insurer opposition to the idea of a true public option program.

 Policymakers also have to be aware of the catch-22 that goes along with the introduction of a lower-cost health plan: If it takes over the benchmark spot in a given area, premium subsidies will drop for everyone in that area.
 That can result in higher after-subsidy premiums for people who enroll in any of the other available health plans.